 “Graduate students rely a lot on faculty involvement for research, especially in certain fields.
 I worry for the students that may have their faculty retrenched and what that may mean for their research," Lawler said.

-Several other conditional changes have been made by the Faculty Senate to the retrenchment terms.
+Conditional changes have been made by the Faculty Senate to the retrenchment terms.
 Some of these include allowing access to the affected faculty member emails for research purposes and allowing warning before retrenchment begins.